-- 28.9 Other than drying, sweeping or any tyre rubber left when cars leave their pit stop position, competitors may not attempt to enhance the grip of the surface in the pit lane unless a problem has been clearly identified and a solution agreed to by the FIA safety delegate. - 28.10 Competitors must not paint lines on any part of the pit lane. - 28.11 Other than under 28.8 above no equipment may be left in the fast lane.

-28.12 Team personnel are only allowed in the pit lane immediately before they are required to work on a car and must withdraw as soon as the work is complete.

-All team personnel carrying out any work on a car in the pit lane when the car is in its pit stop position during the qualifying practice session, or during a race pit stop, must be wearing helmets which meet or exceed the requirements of ECE 22.05 - European motorcycle road helmet, DOT - USA motorcycle road helmet or JIS T8133-2015, class 2 - JPN protective helmets for motor vehicle users.
-The use of appropriate eye protection is compulsory.

-28.13 a) Cars must not be released from a garage or pit stop position in way that could endanger pit lane personnel or another driver.

-Competitors must provide a means of clearly establishing, when being viewed from both above and in the front of the car, when a car was released.

-- b) If a car is deemed to have been released in an unsafe condition during any practice session, the stewards may drop the driver such number of grid positions as they consider appropriate. - c) If a car is deemed to have been released in an unsafe condition during a race a penalty under Article 38.3(d) will be imposed on the driver concerned. - d) An additional penalty will be imposed on any driver who, in the opinion of the stewards, continues to drive a car knowing it to have been released in an unsafe condition.
+- 28.9 Other than by drying or sweeping, or by laying tyre rubber when cars leave their pit stop position, competitors may not attempt to enhance the grip of the surface in the pit lane unless a problem has been clearly identified and a solution agreed to by the FIA safety delegate. - 28.10 Competitors must not paint lines on any part of the pit lane. - 28.11 Other than under 28.8 above no equipment may be left in the fast lane. - 28.12 Team personnel are only allowed in the pit lane immediately before they are required to work on a car and must withdraw as soon as the work is complete. - All team personnel carrying out any work on a car in the pit lane when the car is in its pit stop position during the qualifying practice session, or during a race pit stop, must be wearing helmets which meet or exceed the requirements of ECE 22.05 European motorcycle road helmet, DOT USA motorcycle road helmet or JIS T8133-2015, class 2 JPN protective helmets for motor vehicle users.
+The use of appropriate eye protection is compulsory. - 28.13 a) Cars must not be released from a garage or pit stop position in way that could endanger pit lane personnel or another driver. - Competitors must provide a means of clearly establishing, when being viewed from both above and in the front of the car, when a car was released. - b) If a car is deemed to have been released in an unsafe condition during any practice session, the stewards may drop the driver such number of grid positions as they consider appropriate. - c) If a car is deemed to have been released in an unsafe condition during a race a penalty under Article 38.3(d) will be imposed on the driver concerned.
+However, if the driver retires from the race as a result of the car being released in an unsafe condition a fine may be imposed upon the team. - d) An additional penalty will be imposed on any driver who, in the opinion of the stewards, continues to drive a car knowing it to have been released in an unsafe condition.